vi/sledtool/README.md

 # sledtool
 CLI tool to work with [Sled](https://github.com/spacejam/sled) key-value databases.

+It may be used for making migrations between Sled versions or different compression settings.

 ```
 Usage: sledtool <dbpath> [-c] [-C <compression-factor>] [-N] [-F] [-L] <command> [<args>]